 So the value proposition for the Leaf is that it is much more fun to drive than a high mpg economy car like a Prius, gets you in the car pool lane (if you live in California), and the purchase cost is offset by ultra-low running costs if you use it regularly.

 We aren't alone in figuring out that this is a good deal.
-At last count there are six Nissan Leaf owners at Netflix, along with one Volt (which doesn't get the carpool lane sticker) and two Tesla Roadsters.
-At Informatica, Laurel is one of at least three Leafs and one Volt sharing the chargers.
+At last count (end of 2012) there are more than ten Nissan Leaf owners at Netflix, along with several Volts (the latest version gets a green carpool lane sticker) and several Teslas.
+At Informatica, Laurel is among several Leafs and Volts sharing the chargers.

 We leased our car on a three year 36,000 mile plan.
 We included the home charger installation in the payment (about $2K), put down a $2K initial payment, got a $7500 federal rebate bundled into the deal.
-Actual payment including taxes is $576/month.
-We get a $2500 state rebate paid directly to us after signing up for it which covers the initial payment.
-We leased because we think that in three years time there may be big advances in electric car technology, we could decide to keep the Leaf, or give it back and get a 2014 Tesla Model S or a Fiat 500 Electric (or both!).
+Actual payment including taxes as one of the first Leaf owners was over $500/month, the current deals are much lower than this and Nissan is about to release the cost reduced US built Leaf in January 2013.
+We got a $2500 state rebate paid directly to us after signing up for it which covers the initial payment.
+We leased because we think that in three years time there may be big advances in electric car technology, we could decide to keep the Leaf, or give it back and get a the pick of the 2014 models.

 For much more discussion about the car, the My Nissan Leaf forum is quite active.
-One thing I found there is that upgraded springs and dampers are available, since we do a lot of mountain driving, I'm planning to upgrade the suspension to be lower and stiffer than stock.
+One thing I found there is that upgraded springs and dampers are available, since we do a lot of mountain driving, we upgraded the suspension to be stiffer and better damped than stock.

-Since we live at the top of a mountain (2400ft) and work near sea level, we usually charge the car to 80% full at home, and 100% full at work.
+Since we live at the top of a mountain (2400ft) and work near sea level, it's a good idea to charge the car to 80% full at home, and 100% full at work.
 This way there is regenerative braking for the initial downhill run, which is free power and also saves the brake pads.

 Very nice analysis.
 I just bought a diesel (TDI VW Jetta Sportwagen) and I get ~34mpg combined.
 Not great, but I can go over 500 miles on a tank.